LaiYu111/INFOSYS722-CardiovascularDisease-HeartDisease/README.md

 # INFOSYS722-CardiovascularDisease-HeartDisease

 Recommand using VSCode or Other IDEs which has a better data visulization function to view the .ipynb file.
 Otherwise the data results are messy around (Hard to read).

+Note, Make sure the Database/CardiovascularDisease folder contains "CVD_cleaned.csv","CVD_unclean.csv" and "CVD_unclean_2021.csv".
+Otherwise the output of my report and your code result have a different values.

+Clone this repository might takes a longer time because the size of Database folder is quiet large.

 ## Install git large file storage for download the large files
 ```shell
 # ubuntu